-Windows 8 Start Screen & Desktop
+Windows 8.1 Start Screen & Desktop

-The Apps, control panels, utilities and programs within Windows 8 are accessed from the Start screen and/or Windows Desktop app.
-The Desktop (which runs as an app within the Start screen) can be accessed by clicking the Desktop item in the Start screen (or by using the Windows Logo Key \blacksquare + D key combination).
+The Apps, control panels, utilities and programs within Windows are accessed from the Start screen and/or Windows Desktop app.
+The Desktop (which runs as an app within the Start screen) can be accessed by clicking the Desktop item in the Start screen (or by using the Windows Logo Key + D key combination).
+Click the arrow at the bottom of the Start screen to access Apps.

-Figure 1 - 9 - Windows Start Screen
+Figure 1 - 10 - Windows Start Screen